stsurya/Linux/Day-1/LinuxIQ-2.md

 **/root (Root User's Home Directory):**<br>

 The /root directory is the home directory of the root user (the superuser with administrative privileges).
 It is a subdirectory of the root filesystem (/), but it is specifically used to store the root user's personal files, configurations, and data.
 It serves the same purpose for the root user as /home/username does for regular users.<br>

+## 36) how to give permission to file for a group

+- First that file should be owned by the group.
+  `sudo chown :devops myfile.txt`
+- Second give the respective permissions.
+  `sudo chmod g+rw myfile.txt`